-Unlike the cost of housing or even the cost of groceries, the average price of a restaurant visit in Lafayette tends to be higher than the nation as a whole.
+Unlike the cost of housing or even the cost of groceries, the average price of a dinner out in Lafayette tends to be higher than the nation as a whole.
 For example, a trip to a fast-food restaurant is nearly $8.50, compared to about $8 for the U.S. average.
-A moderately priced meal at a casual restaurant is $20 to $25, which is 40% higher in Lafayette.
-A medium-quality restaurant meal for two with appetizers, entrées, and dessert is about $60 to $70, a bit more expensive than the U.S. average.
-This estimate usually does not include drinks or alcoholic beverages.
+A moderately-priced meal at a casual restaurant is $20 to $25, which is 40% higher in Lafayette.
+A mid-range restaurant meal for two with appetizers, entrées, and dessert is about $60 to $70, a bit more expensive than the U.S. average.
+This estimate usually does not include drinks or a tip.

 Lafayette Transportation Costs